 - 1. Work with the General Chair and discuss possible locations to hold the conference - 2.
 On behalf of the OC, visit selected locations and meet with their managements to evaluate how well the locations can serve as the conference venue - 3.
-Assist Registration, Tutorial, Workshop, and Demo Chairs with all accommodations and setup for the event (printing, poster boards, easels, push pins, projectors) - 4.
-Accept HOST shipments and bring them to the event - 5.
-Manage parking permits (if any) - 6.
-Provide laptops for the sessions and registration desk - 7.
+Manage all A/V duties such as preparing and communicating A/V, etc. requirements to paper and demo presenters, collecting presentations from authors and translating them to presentation laptops, collecting speaker bios, communicating bios to session chairs, etc. - 4.
+Assist Registration, Tutorial, Workshop, and Demo Chairs with all accommodations and setup for the event (printing, poster boards, easels, push pins, projectors) - 5.
+Accept HOST shipments and bring them to the event - 6.
+Manage parking permits (if any) - 7.
+Provide laptops for the sessions and registration desk - 8.
 Provide local student volunteers to help with the event

-AV/Publications Chair Responsibilities
+Publication Chair Responsibilities

 - 1. Prepare the proceedings for distribution on the web - 2.
-Prepare a folder to include all sponsors' documents (it will be given to the attendees during the registration) in collaboration with the Registration Chair - 3.
-Develop a guideline for proceedings generation and distribution (for the next publication chair) - a.
+Prepare a folder to include all sponsors' documents (it will be given to the attendees during the registration) in collaboration with the Registration Chair

+- 3. Develop a guideline for proceedings generation and distribution (for the next publication chair) - a.
 Get the IEEE approval and Letter of Acquisition (work with Gen Chair) - b.
 Send IEEE Approval and LOA to publisher; get publisher deliver the CDs to the conference in time. - c.
 Work with publisher to finalizing the CD (paper formatting, pages per paper (charge additional pages/ work with Registration chair) - 4.
 Obtain all required permissions from authors regarding publications, presentation slides, pictures, and videos) - 5.
 Send the paper formats to the authors of the selected papers - 6.
 Send video requirements (if any) to the authors of the selected papers and demos - 7.
-Prepare Audio/Video (AV) instructions and communicate them to presentation/presenter

-- 8. Manage Audio/Video (AV) presentation uploads and be present in all sessions to manage AV issues with staff - 9.
+Work with Audio/Video (AV) and/or Local Arrangement Chairs on presentation/presenter logistics - 8.
 Prepare the brochures for HOST program (nice and colorful version of the program with the logo of the sponsors) with General and Program Chairs